Chapter 33 : One Day Pays For All

 Blair swept down upon the tiny ball and held it aloft.
 There was great cheer from the Hufflepuff end that echoed across the otherwise empty stadium.
 The Badgers had managed their complete victory.
 The final score was 310-0.

 The Badgers floated slowly down onto the grass, and the Hufflepuffs swarmed onto the pitch to greet them.
 There were many cheers and hugs.
 Beck showed Liam and Michael the proper technique for hitting a Bludger, and they each got a brief moment to hold the Snitch.
-Liam made a ball with his hand and peered through the gap in his fingers at the tiny, fluttering ball.
+Liam made a cage with his hands and peered through the gaps between his fingers at the tiny, fluttering ball.
 Archie led the group in a singing of the Badger's Fight Song as well as the Hogwarts School Song.
 Finally, everyone helped gather the balls and bring them back to the locker room.
 Even Madam Hooch had gone home by this point.

 At last, the group began their slow triumphant march back to the castle.
 They spread out in a wide fan.
 The wind was gusting strongly, but otherwise, it was a clear and beautiful day.
 Liam and Michael ran ahead of the group, singing and laughing.
 Liam had never been happier.
 It was the best day of his life.